lnkdus/as-qs-cs/README.md

 - Add the following line of code just before `webBuilder.UseStartup ...`
   - `webBuilder.UseUrls("http://*:5000");`

-Pres F5 to run the application locally
+Press F5 to run the application locally